Published on

 Grid frequency is like a tottering statue; react quickly and steady the wobble with ease; react slowly, and your best efforts may not prevent a crash.
 Frequency services are a fast-acting response, automatically snapping into action at the earliest sign of a deviation.
 Frequency services are typically differentiated by their response time and duration; the fastest response times (0.5 seconds) typically deliver power for a short period, while slightly slower responses (30 seconds) may deliver power for 30-60 minutes.
 Together, these services are able to deliver both a fast response and an enduring response, keeping the grid in balance in times of stress.

-UK frequency services
+GB frequency services

 Loading live grid frequency...